surfer190/fixes/django/django-rest-framework.md

                 'rest_framework.permissions.IsAuthenticatedOrReadOnly',
             )
         }

+> You can set them as empty lists for no authentication and permission required

-Then you need a URL so you can authentication in `urls.py` add:
+Then you need a URL so you can authenticate in `urls.py` add:

         urlpatterns = [
             ...,